mattermost/docs/README.md

 Once the review process is complete and depending on the type of issue it is (e.g., a typo fix vs. a new feature), the change is either merged into master and pushed immediately or merged into the release branch and pushed in alignment with the release.
 The branch is then deleted.

-Any merged PRs with an "Editor Review” or "Reviews Complete" label will be processed by the editor reviewer to ensure the documentation is correctly formatted at https://docs.mattermost.com/.
+Any merged PRs with an **Editor Review** or **Reviews Complete** label will be processed by the editor reviewer to ensure the documentation is correctly formatted at https://docs.mattermost.com/.

 ## Building and Validating